-A useful piece of advice: use a springform cake pan
+Use a springform cake pan

-The most important part of the recipe: the cooking!
+The most important part of the recipe

 - Whip the egg whites to very stiff peaks;